[Lesson 8] << [Contents] >> [Lesson 10]

 9.1 Variable Names

-Like the mailboxes, each variable must be given a name.
-To name a variable in Visual Basic 2015, you need to follow a set of rules.The following are the rules when naming the variables in Visual Basic 2015:
+Just like the mailboxes, each variable must be given a name.
+In order to name a variable in VB 2015, you need to follow a set of rules.The following are the rules when naming the variables in Visual Basic 2015:

 - It must be less than 255 characters